- Buy or Hire Psoriasis/Vitiligo/Eczema Units

 More generally, you must remember that all UV radiation can cause skin damage and light treatment for psoriasis, vitiligo and other skin conditions have to be rationed.
 Doctors will not put patients at unnecessary risk and care should be taken with the number of treatments over one year and indeed over a lifetime.
 This will vary from person to person depending on skin type and total dose administered.

-This is why, once your condition has improved significantly do not use the unit again until you feel the ailment returning or your condition worsening (this could be after several weeks or months and in some cases over 12 months – everyone is different), then just a few sessions are usually required to keep it under control again.
-You must not use the unit continuously, if you do you may increase the risks of long term skin problems and your body may become immune to the treatment !
+This is why, once your condition has improved significantly do not use the unit again until you feel the ailment returning or your condition worsening (this could be after several weeks or months and in some cases over 12 months - everyone is different), then just a few sessions are usually required to keep it under control again.
+Do must not use the unit continuously, if you do you may increase the risks of long term skin problems !

 An independent study by the BMA states "that treatment of skin conditions at home is no less beneficial than the treatment at hospital" as long as the user controls their session times and frequency in accordance with the guidelines set out.
 Treatment at home is much more convenient and generally more stress free than actually spending time (possibly hours) getting to a hospital, taking time off work every few days - for just a few minutes treatment.